 Finally, I give you Rob Ford’s Words in the Mouth of a Child.
 Keep in mind that your kids are listening to him and learning some pretty crazy lessons about not taking accountability for one’s actions.
 Watch the video with them if you think they are old enough.
 It could raise some interesting conversation.

-Have a great week!
+Have a good week.

-Have a great week, stay warm.
+Have a great week.

 Welcome to our SavvyBlog where we bring you behind the scenes into the business of SavvyMom Media.
 It’s written by the two co-founders of SavvyMom—our Managing Editor, Minnow Hamilton and our Publisher, Sarah Morgenstern.
 There are other SavvyMoms who contribute as well.
 We hope you enjoy getting a bit of the scoop on everything Savvy, and that you’ll share your comments with us.
 We love to hear from you.